 - Teams that don’t have the minimum number of women will be disqualified.

 - Teams can have a maximum of 8 players and 1 coach.
 The team can start with a maximum of 8 people (2 woman minimum) on the court.
 At no point in the game may a team have more than 8 people on the court.

-- A match consists of 1 game.
+- A match consists of best of 3/5/7 game format.
 Each game counts separately and is independent of the other games.

 - To keep the games moving, a 7 minute time limit is set for each match.
 At the end of the 7 minute time limit, the team with the most players wins.
 If there are equal players on each side the match will go to sudden death.

 - Each team shall designate a captain or coach.
 This person is the only player who can communicate with the referees.

 - Standard 8″ regualtion dodgeballs will be used for play.

 - Costumes are mandatory!
 Teams that are not in costume will be penalized according to referees discretion.